FardinMahadi/portfolio/docs/ai/training-guide.md

 10. **Always ensure minimum touch target** of 44x44px
 11. **Always use Next.js 15 App Router patterns** - Server Components by default, "use client" when needed
 12. **Always handle mobile devices** - Cursor effects should be disabled on mobile
+13. **Define any new types or interfaces inside `src/components/types/`** and import them wherever needed, so the shared folder stays authoritative for typing contracts.

 ## Common Patterns